Evaluation of the beam-induced depolarization of the HJET target at the EIC: The RHIC HJET

 \subsection{The recoil spectrometer}

 In the recoil spectrometer, the vertically polarized proton beam, consisting of alternatively polarized bunches, is scattered off the jet target, and the low-energy recoil protons are detected by left/right symmetric silicon detectors located at $90^\circ$ with respect to the beam direction \cite{Poblaguev:2020qbw}.
-The numbers of events counted in the left and right detectors, for different combinations of beam ($+-$) and jet ($\uparrow\downarrow$) polarizations, allow the determination of the spin-correlated asymmetries for both the beam and the jet:
+If only one proton (beam or jet) is (vertically) polarized, the numbers of events counted in the left (L) and right (R) detectors depending of the spin direction ($\uparrow\downarrow$) can be approximated as: